 - This new life allows us to spend eternity with Jesus in heaven (John 14:3).

-Have you noticed that no matter how hard you try to live in this world that there is this void that is never fulfilled?
-As hard as we try we just cannot seem to live a joyful life.
-The problem is that we are separated from God because of sin.
+Have you noticed that no matter how hard we try to live in this world that there is this void that is never fulfilled?
+As hard as we try, we just cannot seem to live this life where we have real purpose, direction, and joy.
+The reason is that we are separated from God because of sin.